MartinMReed/maven-cxx-plugin/README.md

 <tr><td>flex</td><td>Adobe Air/Flex</td></tr>
 </table>

+* Packages that are <del>struck out</del> have been disabled, but are still present in the source code.

 ## Configuring the plugin
 Under the plugin `<configuration/>` you may be able to specify additional settings depending on the selected packaging: